learn-the-web/topics/modulifier-cheat-sheet.md

       - name: '`.label-inline`'
         details:
           - 'A class to force a `<label>` onto the same line as other inputs.'
+      - name: '*Customized input controls*'
+        details:
+          - 'Radio buttons & checkboxes are customized with larger, consistent looking controls.'
+          - 'Select boxes are customized with a consistent look.'
+      - name: '`.hide-custom-input`'
+        details:
+          - 'This class can be added to a checkbox or radio button `<input>` or `<label>` to hide the custom control.'

   - title: 'Accessibility'
     items: